 With no home to go back to it leaves only a handful of ring bearers left to carry on and find a home in a new reality, including Sinestro, Larfleeze and Atrocitus who make sure that they are long gone before anyone can track them down.
 There certainly could be other lanterns out there to be exploited should we see a sequel and having the DC characters already in this alternate reality certainly relieves any future writer from having to come up with another way to get the universes to cross again.

 I do hope they get another chance to share the same pages some time down the road.
 Most times these mashups fail to live up to the potential that they have but in this case I think IDW served both properties well.
 I do think this final issue was rushed and could have benefited greatly by having a few more pages to serve up the finale but as a whole this miniseries was a huge success in my opinion, cliched final page and all.

 Artistically the issue is as consistent as the whole series has been.
 Angel Hernandez and David Williams’ work has been pretty solid since the first issue and this final chapter is on par with what we’ve come to expect from this event.
 There are few high points in the story that could have benefited the art team had they been given more room to do something on a larger scale, but again with the chapter squeezed into a regular sized issue they didn’t have the page count to allow for any full page spreads.

 Star Trek / Green Lantern: The Spectrum War ends with a bang, albeit one that seems a bit rushed and which would have benefited by getting a plus sized issue.
-Mike Johnson provides a rewarding conclusion which doesn't end with a giant reset button, instead setting the stage for a hopeful sequel in a new universe where starships and people with power rings now coexist.
-Four phaser charged lanterns out of five.
+Mike Johnson provides a rewarding conclusion which doesn’t end with a giant reset button, instead setting the stage for a hopeful sequel in a new universe where starships and people with power rings now coexist.
+Eight phaser charged lanterns out of ten.